-Burgaud.com 6.0 is now available.
-After debating and testing different CMS’s (Content Management Systems) over the last few months I finally decided to deploy Burgaud.com 6.0 using WordPress.
-This is also the occasion to look back at the different versions of Burgaud.com since 1999.
+Burgaud.com 6.0 was made available in 2007 and has been replaced by several versions since that.
+After debating and testing different CMS's (Content Management Systems) over the last few months before releasing version 6.0, I decided to deploy Burgaud.com 6.0 using WordPress.
+This was also the occasion to look back at the different versions of Burgaud.com between 1999 and 2007.

-- ThickBox 3, plugin based on the ThickBox 3 library, displays pictures, screen shots, galleries, listings, without disrupting the navigation flow.
+- ThickBox, plugin based on the JQuery library, displays pictures, screen shots, galleries, listings, without isrupting the navigation flow

 The decision of using WordPress was taken after several months of evaluation of different products and in-house solutions.
 The most compelling products I evaluated were:

 The French version of Burgaud.com was powered by Drupal until Burgaud.com 6.0.
-Now the articles in French are available under the WordPress category “Français”.
+The French articles have been since removed to simplify the maintenance of the site.

 The main factors of the choice of WordPress over the other frameworks were the ease of installation, customization via plugins, themes and maintenance.
 I also liked TextPattern for the edition mechanism based on the clean and powerful Textile syntax.
 But for a real customization, TextPattern, like SPIP, require significant amount of efforts and consequently time that I was not ready to spend.

 Version 5.0, available on 06/05/2004, displayed static HTML.
 The difference with the first versions of Burgaud.com was the HTML was generated from pages written in a wiki style.
 The generator was a product I wrote, named StaticWiki.
 StaticWiki was written in Python, my favorite programming language.
 StaticWiki generated valid XHTML from simple text files written with a wiki style.
 I initially intended to release StaticWiki as an open source product, but I estimated that the code should be first of better quality.
 Now that I don't use it anymore, this may never happen.